PutianW/HTTP-Server-Program/README.md

-This is a HTML web server project:
+This is a HTTP web server project:

 myhttpd: